sradics/digital-garden/_notes/Swarm Stupidity.md

 + through their daily stress in their regular work **meeting participants often are not prepared** (or just rushed in creating a presentation by paste and copy using previously held presentations)
 + the **brilliantly simple nearly never gets a chance in rushed meetings** – the **simple stupid wins against the simple excellent solutions** – **SWARM STUPIDITY**
 + conflict of interests, positioning, regulations, reporting needs, documentation needs, quality controls and status
 + **all stay in their narrowed perspective** on the picture fragment and the group does [not see the whole picture (see the picture below and the nice story – 6 blind men and the elephant) – good companies discuss WHAT is an elephant?
-And what is ](https://en.wikipedia.org/wiki/Blind_men_and_an_elephant)a bigger, faster elephant?
+And what is](https://en.wikipedia.org/wiki/Blind_men_and_an_elephant)a bigger, faster elephant?

 ![](Aspose.Words.7b83db3b-18cb-4539-9523-08e8b5fb6edb.008.jpeg)